pato7mx/surfs_up/README.md

 ## Overview of the challenge

-This analysis will help us determine the viability of doing an business venture in Hawaii.
+This analysis will help us determine the viability of doing a business venture in Hawaii.
 We want to start a surf store but our main investor is worried about the weather conditions for the store location.
 Below we will present a summary of our findings.

 ## Results